swuuu/ros2_control_solo/README.md

 - `solo_test_controllers_cpp.launch.py` launches a ROS2 node implemented in C++ running controllers.
 - In the config folder, `solo_gazebo_test_controllers.yaml` is called by `solo12.urdf.xacro` and `solo12_simulation.sdf` in the ros2_description_solo package.
 It contains parameters used by ros2_control.
 - Also in the config folder, `solo_test_controllers.yaml` is called by `solo_test_controllers.launch.py` and `solo_test_controllers_cpp.launch.py`.
 This yaml file ccontains parameters for the controllers.
-- The other launch files and yaml files are not used for now (can be removed).

-[ros2_control_solo_tuto](ros2_control_solo_tuto): tutorial files for launching Bolt.
-Not relevant for this repository.
-Can be removed.

 [ros2_control_test_nodes](ros2_control_test_nodes): contains the implementation of the controllers.
 - C++ code is the src and include subdirectories.